Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 Step 2: Handling Different Units and Currencies

-CommodityPriceAPI will make it possible to access the price of gold in other currencies and exchange units in your dashboard.
-The international user who is creating global financial dashboards needs support for many fiat currencies and various units (e.g. Ounce, Gram, Kilo).
+CommodityPriceAPI will enable you to access gold prices in other currencies and exchange rates in your dashboard.
+The international user creating global financial dashboards needs support for many fiat currencies and various units (e.g., Ounce, Gram, Kilo).

 Converting Units (T.oz → grams)